 COGO Reader

-Text extraction and character recognition by the COGO Reader tool will be dependent on the quality and content of the scanned image.
-The COGO Reader tool might also have difficulty in extracting text from complex legal descriptions.
+Text extraction and character recognition by the COGO Reader tool depends on the quality and content of the scanned image.
+The COGO Reader tool might also have difficulty extracting text from complex legal descriptions.

 The following issues on a scanned image can affect text extraction:

-- Cursive text.
-OCR technology may have difficulty extracting and recognising characters in cursive.
+- Cursive text—OCR technology may have difficulty extracting and recognizing characters in cursive.

 Open a deed and extract dimensions

-and navigate to the location of your deed.
-Deed image formats can be PDF, TIFF or other common image formats such as PNG or JPG.
+and browse to the location of the deed.
+Deed image formats can be PDF, TIFF, or other common image formats such as PNG or JPG.

-In the COGO Reader tool, the deed image is loaded in the left-most pane, the extracted text is loaded in the middle pane and the converted COGO dimensions are displayed in the right-most pane
+In the COGO Reader tool, the deed image is loaded in the first pane, the extracted text is loaded in the middle pane, and the converted COGO dimensions are displayed in the last pane.

 Deed image

 Use the navigation and zoom tools to zoom in and out of the deed image, fit the deed image to the pane window, and scroll between pages of the deed image.
 The extracted text in the middle pane will scroll to match the current view of the deed.
-For example, if you have zoomed into a page of the deed, the extract text of that page will be displayed in the middle pane.
+For example, if you are zoomed in to a page of the deed, the extract text of that page is displayed in the middle pane.

 Extracted text

-The extracted text is the text the OCR was able to extract from the deed image.
-Text that is used for the generation of COGO dimensions will be highlighted.
-This allows you to identify incorrect COGO dimensions that have been generated from incorrectly extracted text.
+The extracted text is the text the OCR extracted from the deed image.
+Text that is used for the generation of COGO dimensions is highlighted.
+This allows you to identify incorrect COGO dimensions that were generated from incorrectly extracted text.

-Typically, a parcel described on a deed might have a commencement point and a point-of-beginning.
-In the parcel fabric, a connection line starts at a commencement point and connects to the point-of-beginning of the parcel.
-If the deed references commencement point and a point-of-beginning, these words will be highlighted.
+Typically, a parcel described on a deed might have a commencement point and a point of beginning.
+In the parcel fabric, a connection line starts at a commencement point and connects to the point of beginning of the parcel.
+If the deed references a commencement point and a point of beginning, these words will be highlighted.

-If either the commencement point or the point-of-beginning has coordinates, the map will pan to the coordinates and add a red vertex representing those coordinates.
-Typically, deeds do not contain coordinated information and you will most likely need to pan and zoom to the location of the deed you are processing.
-You will also need to set the commencement point or the point-of-beginning for the generated COGO dimensions.
+If either the commencement point or the point of beginning has coordinates, the map will pan to the coordinates and add a red vertex representing those coordinates.
+Typically, deeds do not contain coordinate information and you will most likely need to pan and zoom to the location of the deed you are processing.
+You also need to set the commencement point or the point of beginning for the generated COGO dimensions.

 You can edit the extracted text to improve the generation of COGO dimensions.
-See the workflow in the Review and fix extracted text to improve generated dimensions section below.
+See the workflow in the Review and edit extracted text to improve generated dimensions section below.

 Generated COGO dimensions

 COGO dimensions generated for a loop of parcel boundary lines are displayed in the COGO grid under parcels.
-The misclose information indicates if the generated dimensions successfully formed a closed loop.
-Large miscloses indicate either missing or incorrectly generated dimensions.
+The misclose information indicates whether the generated dimensions successfully formed a closed loop.
+Large misclose values indicate either missing or incorrectly generated dimensions.
 Editing the extracted text and regenerating the COGO dimensions can improve the final resulting dimensions.
-See the Review and edit extracted text to improve generated dimensions workflowin the section below.
+See the Review and edit extracted text to improve generated dimensions workflow in the section below.

 If COGO dimensions have been successfully generated from the extracted text, a preview of the parcel boundary lines are displayed in a preview pane below the misclose information.